 The right to use the work can, however, in some cases be transferred, for example, to the employer via an employment or to the client via an assignment agreement, but the non-profit rights (to be named and quoted) can not be held by anyone other than the author.

 Copyright arises automatically when a work is created.

 Copyright applies as a general rule during the author's lifetime plus 70 years after his death.
 Thereafter, the work may be freely reproduced.

 A restriction on copyright is the rule that everyone may produce individual copies of published works for private use.
 In the case of literary works, such as a textbook, however, you may only copy a limited part of the book.
 What is meant by a limited part is not clear.
 This means, however, that it is always a question of a smaller part of the work and not as much as half or almost half of a work.
 It is also not allowed to get around the rule by copying one part of a book one day and another part another day.

 Through the higher education agreement (see more below), teachers are given the opportunity to copy a work in their entirety for themselves, provided that it is not compulsory published course literature.

 In some cases, no exception to copyright applies, ie even copying for private use is not allowed.
-This applies, for example, to the production of copies of computer programs and compilations in digital form.
+This applies, for example, when the author does not gives his or hers consent for private use, to the production of copies of computer programs and compilations in digital form.